KentenRoth/100DaysOfCode/README.md

 I did not do a whole lot tonight.
 I have been fighting the flu lately and trying to battle through it.
 Not sure what is going on, but I have not been able to eat much lately and feeling terrible.
 I hope this feeling resolves itself soon.
 Tonight I got stuff set up to work on the Pokemon side of the app I am working on.
 Hope I can get a large piece of it completed tomorrow.

 ---

+Day 47

+Tonight I spent time working on an issue that I didn't know I was having on my StarPoke app.
+I spent a lot of time trying to figure out why I couldn't get the map function to work and realized that I was not getting an array back I was getting an object returned.
+I looked at my response result multiple times, but for some reason, there was not a click in my head that should have been obvious.
+I guess some nights are just like that and there isn't much I can do about it.
+I feel like a lot of time was wasted on this issue, but I know I won't be having this issue again in the future.

+---